-On 23 November 2016, the European Commission announced a further package of reforms to CRD IV, the BRRD and the SRM Regulation (each of the BRRD and SRM Regulation as defined below) (the "EU Banking Reforms"), including measures to increase the resilience of EU institutions and enhance financial stability.
-The timing for the final implantation of these reforms as at the date of this Prospectus is unclear.
+On 23 November 2016, the European Commission announced a further package of reforms to CRD IV, CRR, the BRRD and the SRM Regulation (each of the BRRD and SRM Regulation as defined below) (the "EU Banking Reforms"), including measures to increase the resilience of EU institutions and enhance financial stability.
+On 25 May 2018, the Council of the European Union proposed further amendments to the EU Banking Reforms.
+The timing for the final implementation of these reforms as at the date of this Prospectus is unclear.